openthos/system-analysis/display/AddNewInstallApp.md

 # How to Add a new install app
 **If you have app source,please upload it other than upload `apk` file.**
 ## 1.Get the apk's package name
+First you need to get package name,you can choose both methods.
 ### 1.1 Get it after Installtion
 For Example:
 ```